angelptli/family-plus-web-app/README.md

 # Family Plus Web App

-Basic set up for running a Django website:
+Basic set up for running a Django server locally:

 Django version 3.0+ is compatible with Python version 3.6+.
 See [requirements.txt](requirements.txt).